denoland/std/collections/README.md

 ### single

-Returns the only element in the given collection matching the given predicate.
+Returns an element if and only if that element is the only one matching the given condition.
+Returns `undefined` otherwise.
-Returns undefined if there is none or multiple matches for the predicate.

 ```ts
 import { single } from "https://deno.land/std@$STD_VERSION/collections/mod.ts";